georgipetrov98/georgipetrov98/README.md

-- 🔭 I’m currently working on improving my socket.io project
+- 🔭 I’m currently working on Angular projects.
-- 🌱 I’m currently learning Typescript and Node.js
+- 🌱 I’m currently learning Angular.
 - 👯 I’m looking to collaborate on small startup projects
 - ✅ Goals for 2022: Contribute to Open Source projects
 - 💬 Ask me about anything